MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync-faq.md

 ### Why don’t open tab and history data have more client-side encryption?

 To reduce resource utilization on end-user devices, history data is generated server-side based on open tab roaming data.
-This process would not be possible with client-side encryption of this data.
+This process wouldn't be possible with client-side encryption of this data.
 To disable open tab and history sync, apply the [SavingBrowserHistoryDisabled](./microsoft-edge-policies.md#savingbrowserhistorydisabled) or [SyncTypesListDisabled](./microsoft-edge-policies.md#synctypeslistdisabled) policies.

 ### Can tenant admins bring their own key?